- Last Updated: Feb 19, 2024

 Even if it doesn’t directly impact how search engines rank your page, it will affect how people interact with your content.
 Having well-optimized meta tags compels people to click on your website links and check out your content.
 It increases engagement on your page, which will improve your site’s ranking in the search results.

-3. They influence the user experience on your site
+3. Meta tags influence the user experience on your site

 1. Title tag